 The Friday before the Show begins is Go Texan Day (in 2016 – February 26), when the residents of Houston (from school children on up) dress in their finest Western attire.
 When I was little, I attended a private school where we wore uniforms every day, so this was a real treat.
 I still enjoy putting on my belt buckle and my cowboy hat and wearing my Go Texas outfit to work.
 At my office, we have a BBQ lunch catered.
 I always enjoy getting to see the city celebrate western heritage.

 Again, I have fond memories of when I was a young cowgirl…I always wanted my mom’s car to be first in the line of cars waiting so that I had the best view of the riders and their wagons.
 Memorial Park is where they sleep and their staging area before the parade.
-On Saturday, there is a great parade through downtown Houston that includes all of these trail riders.
+On Saturday, there is the Houston rodeo parade through downtown that includes all of these trail riders.
 That is also quite a fun event to experience!

 World’s Championship Bar-B-Que Contest

 The BBQ contest is a three day event where teams compete for awards in a Texas-style cook-off.
-This year there are even three international teams participating!
+This year there are even three international teams participating in the Houston Rodeo Cookoff!
 Winning an award at the BBQ is a big deal – here is a link to past winners!

 What makes the event so much fun is that people who are not on the teams can get tickets to the various tents and enjoy the BBQ and some (or many) adult beverages.
 Also, many of the tents have live music and have nicely decorated tents.
 These Houston Rodeo cookoff tent tickets are highly sought-after, and I am always so excited when I have tickets to a top tent.
 In 2013, 139,261 people attended the Saturday event – to put that into perspective – the parking lot where the BBQ is held would have been one of the top 25 cities in population in Texas on that day.
 That fact just boggles my mind!